brandonscholten/website/blog/markdown/vscode_tutorial_local.md

 The search icon allows you to search through your code and has a find and replace feature.

-The third icon is used for source control This allows for source control using Git.If you install Git on your system and open a folder which is under source control, this pane will allow you to do things such as make commits and push to rmeote repositories.
-If you don't know what source control is click [here]().
+The third icon is used for source control This allows for source control using Git.
+If you install Git on your system and open a folder which is under source control, this pane will allow you to do things such as make commits and push to rmeote repositories.

 The icon with a play button provides options for debugging in folders which have a correctly configured `launch.json` file.
 For more information about debugging with VS Code click [here]()